 Students may occasionally find a course offered at another CU System institution, like CU Boulder, which they would like to take.
 To do so they must be registered for at least one course on the Denver Campus.
-To register, the students must get their PA's approval and the approval of the Graduate School.
+To register, the students must get their PA's approval of the Dean in CLAS.
 They must fill out a Concurrent Registration form.
 See a program director before proceeding with any such registration requirements.